SBit-Project/sbit.dev/docs/SBit-Core/Building/build-osx.md

     ```

 ## Disable-wallet mode
-When the intention is to run only a P2P node without a wallet, SBit Core may be
+When the intention is to run only a P2P node without a wallet, Sbit Core may be
 compiled in disable-wallet mode with:

 ```shell